vimalveerachamy/coding-interview-patterns/CONTRIBUTING.md

 4. Always **create a new branch** for your additions or changes.
 We recommend creating separate branches for each chapter you’re contributing.
 Example: `git checkout -b java-solutions-linked-lists`.

 5. Stay true to existing variable/function naming, code comments and algorithm structure.
+If imports are necessary for the code to run, include them.
+Don't wrap the code around a class unless it's mandatory for the language, or the problem necessitates a class.
 Feel free to add additional comments for clarity, especially if any language-specific nuances are included.

 6. **Test your code**.
 Be sure your code runs.
 We're currently working on making all test cases public.
 In the mean time, please use your own set of diverse test cases.